As a therapist or coach, client engagement is vitally important. But you can’t do the work for your clients, can you?

 - The Wheel of Needs Assessment – as shown above, this kind of assessment explores your client’s needs so you can work together towards meeting the needs that are unmet.

-- A Session Rating Scale Evaluation – delivered after each session, this kind of tool will give you insight into how your clients feel about your impact as a therapist
+- The Effectiveness of Session Evaluation – delivered after each session, this kind of tool will give you insight into how your clients feel about your impact as a therapist

 - A Pre-Coaching Questionnaire – with this kind of assessment, you can find out more about your client’s goals, current life, and needs.